 JIMMY DUPUIS is a partner at Kean Miller LLP in The Woodlands, TX.
 He has extensive experience representing upstream energy companies in all phases of oil and gas exploration and production in several producing states, including Texas, New Mexico, and Louisiana.
 His primary areas of practice include title examination, due diligence in connection with the acquisition and divestiture of oil and gas assets, negotiating and drafting contracts, regulatory compliance, and providing advice and assistance to attorneys and landmen at E&P companies.

 JOSEPH C. PIERZCHALA is a shareholder at Welborn Sullivan Meck & Tooley, P.C., in Denver, CO.
 His practice focuses on representing oil and gas companies before the Colorado Oil and Gas Conservation Commission and business and individual clients in complex commercial and civil litigation before state and federal courts.
-Mr. Pierzchala has experience before the Commission involving establishment of drilling and spacing units, statutory pooling, well density, setback, surface issues, and enforcement matters.
+Mr. Pierzchala has experience before the Commission involving drilling and spacing units, statutory pooling, well density, setback, surface issues, rulemaking, and enforcement matters.
 Mr. Pierzchala’s litigation experience includes litigating and arbitrating a wide array of disputes involving oil & gas, mineral rights, real estate, corporate law, eminent domain, and securities.
 He was selected for inclusion in Colorado Super Lawyers "Rising Stars" List, 2014-2018.
 He received his J.D. from the University of Denver, where he was Staff Editor or the Denver University Law Review, and he received his B.A. in Political Science from Colorado State University.